Gore Scholars Jayden Island, Maley Hansen

 - Rank in the top 10 percent of your class at the end of your junior year

 Learn more about the Distinguished Scholarship Invitational (DSI)

 In 1952, Theodore and Ralph Gore established the Harry Gore Memorial Scholarship in

 memory of their father, Harry Gore, a Russian immigrant who placed a high priority

 on education.
 This extraordinary scholarship has been awarded annually since 1954

-to freshmen entering WSU who display outstanding potential for leadership.
+to freshmen entering Wichita State who display outstanding potential for leadership.
 It has become one of the most prestigious and coveted awards in the United States

 and encourages personal growth and involvement in leadership positions.